-With a photo that’s just a little too bright, Photoshop is here to save the day by offering several simple image darkening tools.
-Whether you need to darken your entire photo, a single layer, or only target a specific area, Photoshop makes it easy.
+Whether you need to darken your entire photo, a single layer, or only target a specific area, it’s easy to darken an image in Photoshop.
 With the tips outlined below, you’ll be able to correct your bright photos in no time.

 To darken an image in Photoshop, go to Image > Adjustments > Exposure to create a new Exposure Adjustment Layer.
 In the dialogue box that appears, move the “Exposure” slider to the left to darken your photo.
 This will darken your entire image at once and correct any overexposed areas.